apache/qpid-broker-j/doc/developer-guide/src/main/markdown/consumer-queue-interactions.md

  9. The `Sessions` iterate over its `ConsumerTargets` that want to do work
  10. The `ConsumerTargets` iterate over its `Consumers` that want to do work
  11. The Consumer tries to pulls a message from the `Queue`
- 12. If successful the message is put on the IO-buffer to be sent down the wire
+ 12. If successful, the message is put on the IO-buffer to be sent down the wire

 ### Threading Model